Global Value Fund

 Portfolio Attribution

-The Causeway International Value Fund (“Fund”), on a net asset value basis, underperformed the Index during the month, due primarily to country allocation (a byproduct of our bottom-up stock selection process).
-On a gross return basis, Fund holdings in the pharmaceuticals & biotechnology, transportation, and banks industry groups contributed to relative performance.
-Holdings in the capital goods, technology hardware & equipment, and food beverage & tobacco industry groups offset some of the outperformance compared to the Index.
-The largest detractor was rolling stock, signaling, and services provider for the rail industry, Alstom SA (France).
-Additional notable detractors included alcoholic beverage distributor, Diageo Plc (United Kingdom), and paints & coatings producer, Akzo Nobel (Netherlands).
-The top contributor to return was banking & financial services company, Barclays PLC (United Kingdom).
-Other notable contributors included multinational luxury conglomerate, Kering SA (France), and household & personal care products company, Reckitt Benckiser Group Plc (United Kingdom).
+The Causeway International Value Fund (“Fund”), on a net asset value basis, outperformed the Index during the month, due primarily to stock selection.
+On a gross return basis, Fund holdings in the semiconductors & semi equipment, capital goods, and materials industry groups contributed to relative performance.
+Holdings in the financial services, transportation, and consumer services industry groups offset some of the outperformance compared to the Index.
+The top contributor to return was the commercial aerospace and defense company, Rolls-Royce Holdings Plc (United Kingdom).
+Other notable contributors included semiconductor company, Renesas Electronics Corp.
+(Japan), and beverage company, Anheuser-Busch InBev SA/NV (Belgium).
+The largest detractor was payment service provider, Worldline SA (France).
+Additional notable detractors included alcoholic beverage distributor, Diageo Plc (United Kingdom), and robotics manufacturer, FANUC Corp.
+(Japan).

 Quarterly Investment Outlook